nils-n/meetings-reminder-system/README.md

 - Create a personal google account (if needed)
 - Go to Sheets
-- Create New Sheet and rename to `Meeting-Schedule`
+- Create New Sheet and rename to `Meeting-Reminders`
+    - rename first sheet to 'schedule'
     - add the Headings (and some dummy initial data if you want)
     <table>
         <tr>
             <th style='text-align:center'>Schedule Worksheet</th>